 If Paul intended to condemn homosexuality, he could have used a word from the following list to make his point.
-Instead of using these words however, Paul coined a new Greek word, arsenokoitai or arsenokoites, from the arsenokoit stem.
+Yet instead of using these words, Paul coined a new Greek word, arsenokoitai or arsenokoites, from the arsenokoit stem.
 Thanks for taking time to educate yourself by exploring the textual links.

-Some people believe that Paul coined the Greek word arsenokoitai, from the words arsenos koiten, found in Lev 20:13 in the Septuagint, (a Greek translation of the Old Testament), where the cultural, historical and religious context is temple prostitution.
+Some people believe that Paul coined the Greek word arsenokoitai, from the words arsenos koiten, found in Lev 20:13 in the Septuagint, a Greek translation of the Old Testament, where the biblical, cultural, historical and religious context is temple prostitution.

 Ancient Greek and Latin words

 - arrenomanes - meaning mad after men or boy crazy